At the moment, working remotely is the new reality for all of us. This means that everything, including onboarding, will need to happen virtually.

 Even the most carefully-planned onboarding process might leave new employees with some unanswered questions.
 Give them the space to express what they need and encourage them to be honest about their work experience so far.
 Employees may have some anxiety around job security as they learn their new role, so it might be good to manage that proactively through an open dialogue.

-David Goott is the Senior Associate for Organizational Development at Leading Edge.
+David Goott is the Program Manager at Leading Edge.

 Managing Jewish Nonprofits in this Crisis: FAQs